Happy Healthy Hazelbrook

 As mentioned, in the early years this was the main focus of activity.
 Terrace Falls and The Lake (now known as Bedford Pool) being the main attractions.
 Terrace Falls as the name suggests are a series of smaller Terraces with cascading Falls.
 The whole area is cool and shady, making it a delight on a hot day.

 You can access Terrace Falls from Terrace Falls Rd which runs off Railway Parade.
 How close you can get to the Falls depends on two things.
 The access road is sometimes closed off at different spots and the road does require 4WD.
 However, it’s not a huge distance if you do have to walk in.

 I suggest getting a copy of Veechi Stuarts book Blue Mountains Best Bushwalks for a good description or check out this webpage for full details of the walk and some great photos.

 The Post Office also usually has a small selection of Walking Guide books.

 If you are interested in the area I can’t recommend highly enough Ken Goodlets book Hazelbrook & Woodford, A story of two Blue Mountains towns.
 It came out in 2006.
-Ask Craig at Morocco Books if he has a copy, at the Post Office or perhaps Turning Page in Springwood.
+Ask Craig at Morocco Books or Zac at RoseyRavelston if they have a copy, at the Post Office or perhaps Turning Page in Springwood.

 You should also keep an eye out for Hazelbrook Heritage published in 1989 by the Hazelbrook Public School P & C Association.
 Mary Campbell’s book was used by Ken as the basis for parts of his.
 Mary lived most of her life in Hazelbrook, born just after the first World War, so she lived through and experienced much of the development of the area that you see today.